markomanninen/hyml/doc/minimal.rst

 `HyML <https://github.com/markomanninen/hyml>`__ (acronym for Hy Markup Language) is a set of macros to generate XML, XHTML, and HTML code in Hy.

 HyML ``MiNiMaL`` is derived from the more extensive document and validation oriented "big brother" HyML.
-HyML ``MiNiMaL`` is meant to be used as a minimal codebase to generate XML (Extensible Markup Language) with next features:
+HyML ``MiNiMaL`` is meant to be used as a minimal codebase to generate XML (Extensible Markup Language) with the next features:

 1. closely resembling syntax with XML
 2. ability to mix Hy / Python program code within markup